 It's amazing that there are so many different colours and shapes of pumpkins and squash, and I have a hard time picking a favourite.
 This year we grew a number of show-stopping varieties!
 The ever popular Jarrahdale, with its wide base and sophisticated grey-green colouring is actually native to Australia, and will surprise you with its bright orange interior.
 Rouge vif d'étempes is one of the boldest French heirloom pumpkins, with a bright orange hue that's not the traditional version you see around.
 Giant Polar Bear pumpkins in all white, which accent beautifully for the season if you want to get away from the usual colours and stay simple and clean.
 Porcelain Doll is a gorgeous pastel rosy pink variety for a softer Autumn feeling.

 Rouge vif d'étempes

-For something really different, our Blue Hubbard squash are not only a unique blue colour, but also grow in an elongated shape.
-Galeux d'Éysine, also known as the Peanut Pumpkin, is a French Heirloom variety with decorative white patches like jewel encrusted designs for the season.
+For something really different, the Blue Hubbard squash are not only a unique blue colour, but also grow in an elongated shape.
+Galeux d'Éysine, also known as the Peanut Pumpkin, is a French Heirloom variety with decorative white patches like jewel-encrusted designs for the season.
 The Long Island Cheese pumpkins are flat, lightly ribbed and remind us of a cheese wheel (which is what some people say they taste like as well).
 And Lumina has a sort of green glow about it, as a subtle colour accent that catches your eye in a display.